htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 ``LIB`` :index:`LIB`
-    This directory points to the HTCondor directory where libraries used to link jobs for HTCondor’s standard universe are stored.
+    This directory points to the HTCondor directory where libraries used to link jobs for HTCondor's standard universe are stored.
 The *condor_compile* program uses this macro to find these libraries, so it must be defined for *condor_compile* to function.
 The default value is ``$(RELEASE_DIR)``/lib.